How Lismore Eisteddford All began

 Now Dance is the major part of the Festival calendar.

-This year, 2018, three new dance styles have been added.
+In 2018, three new dance styles have been added.

 Contemporary, Lyrical and Tap Dance with vocal, to the ballet, tap without vocals, jazz, song and dance, expressive and hip-hop.